-In 2020, total revenues by the Budgetary Government (including grants) amounted to US\$11.2 billion (142% of GDP), compared to the US\$12.8 billion total revenues collected in 2019.
+In 2020, total revenues by the Budgetary Government (including grants) amounted to US\$11.2 billion (14.2% of GDP), compared to the US\$12.8 billion total revenues collected in 2019.
 This decrease was mainly due to a decrease in economic activity driven by the COVID-19 pandemic, the temporary closure of commercial activities, and the implementation of several transitory measures to alleviate companies' cash flow and maintain levels of tax compliance.
 See "The Economy-2020 and 2021: the Outbreak of the COVID-19 Pandemic-Measures to Mitigate the Impact of the COVID-19 Pandemic on the Economy-Tax Measures" for further details.

 As the gradual opening of commercial activities began in mid-2020, tax collection recovered, and, in the last quarter of the year, total revenues exceeded those collected in the same period of 2019, due to the Government's efforts to improve tax collection and efficiency.
 In 2020, the Government received US\$512.7 million (0.7% of GDP) in extraordinary revenues, of which 83.0% were transfers from other institutions (such as the Social Security Treasury and the Fund for the Economic, Social, Labor and Health Protection of Dominican Workers) due to the pandemic, and US\$394.5 million from mining revenues driven by higher gold prices and a tax advancement a greement entered into with Pueblo Viejo Dominicana Corporation, a subsidiary of Barrick Gold Corporation, by which this company advanced US\$47.0 million in royalties.
-Additionally, the Government also received US\$101.8 million (0.1% of GDP) from the implementation of Law No. 46-20 on Transparency and Equity Revaluation (the "Transparency and Equity Revaluation Act"), which established a temporary tax regime to promote the voluntary declaration or reevaluation of assets and goods (for a more detailed description see "-Tax Regime-Tax Amnesty").
+Additionally, the Government also received US\$101.8 million (0.1% of GDP) from the implementation of Law No. 46-20 on Transparency and Equity Revaluation (the "Transparency and Equity Revaluation of Corporation of Law No. 46-20 on Transparency and Equity Revaluation of Revaluation of Corporation of Cor

 In 2021, total revenues by the Budgetary Government (including grants) amounted to US\$14.7 billion (15.5% of GDP), compared to the US\$11.2 billion total revenues collected in 2020.
-This increase was a result of higher revenues from mining, additional income received pursuant to Law No. 07-21, which modified and reinstated the Transparency and Equity Revaluation Act (see "-Tax Regime-Tax Amnesty"), and improvements in tax collection efforts by the Tax and Customs Administration.
-In 2021, the Government received US\$129.4 million (0.1% of GDP) in extra ordinary revenues from the capital gains tax, transfers from other decentralized and autonomous institutions, payments in connection with natural gas hedge contracts, US\$516.8 million (0.5% of GDP) from the temporary tax regime reinstated through Law No. 07-21, US\$349.3 million (0.4% of GDP) from a tax advancement agreement with the financial sector, and US\$501.4 million (0.5% of GDP) in revenues from the mining sector, of which US\$95.0 million (0.1% of GDP) corresponded to royalties in connection with the tax advancement agreement with the sector.
+This increase was a result of higher revenues from mining, a dditional income received pursuant to Law No. 07-21, which modified and reinstated the Transparency and Equity Revaluation Act (see "-Tax Regime-Tax Amnesty"), and improvements in tax collection efforts by the Tax and Customs Administration.
+In 2021, the Government received US\$129.4 million (0.1% of GDP) in extraordinary revenues from the capital gains tax, transfers from other decentralized and autonomous institutions, payments in connection with natural gas hedge contracts, US\$516.8 million (0.5% of GDP) from the temporary tax regime reinstated through Law No. 07-21, US\$349.3 million (0.4% of GDP) from a tax advancement agreement with the financial sector, and US\$501.4 million (0.5% of GDP) in revenues from the mining sector, of which US\$95.0 million (0.1% of GDP) corresponded to royalties in connection with the tax advancement agreement with the sector.